ucd25-cosmos-the-data-miners/ucd25-cosmos-the-data-miners.github.io/content/project/_index.md

 # Final Project:

 ### Project Link:
-Click [here](https://en.wikipedia.org/wiki/Markdown) to see our project.
-FIX LINK AFTER WEBSITE HAS BEEN DEPLOYED!!!!
+Click [here](dinosaur-shallot-rhhh.squarespace.com) to see our project.
+The password is 123.